 Lastly, contact an Austin pileup car accident attorney.
 Because of the complexity of this, hiring an experienced car accident attorney will be beneficial to you in helping to organize your claim.
 An attorney with experience in multi-car crashes may be able to assist in gathering additional evidence and building your claim.

 How Much MAY I Recover from a Pileup Accident?

 Each car accident is unique, and the damages will be different for every person.
 The basis for your lawsuit claim will be under a legal theory called negligence.
 To raise a successful negligence claim, you must be able to show that the other driver or drivers owed you a duty, that that duty was breached, and because of that breach, they caused you to suffer damages.

 A pileup accident may involve parties who were less at fault than others.
 Other parties may have contributed more fault to an accident, or you may have contributed to your injuries in some way.
 These factors may reduce the amount of damages you may receive.
 Texas follows a 50% comparative fault rule.
 This means that you must be determined to be 50% or less at fault to recover any damages.

 According to the Texas Department of Transportation (TXDOT), there were no deathless days on Texas roadways in 2019.
 Based on reportable crashes in 2019, one person was killed every two and a half hours.
 In 2019, one person was injured in a car crash every two minutes in Texas.
 There was at least one reportable crash every minute in 2019.

-Get Help from Austin Car Crash Lawyers
+Get Help from an Austin Car Accident Lawyer

-At Zinda Law Group, our Austin lawyers are experienced and have handled many cases involving pileup car crashes.
+At Zinda Law Group, our Austin car accident lawyers are experienced and have handled many cases involving pileup car crashes.
 We have the knowledge and resources necessary to help you determine what to do next and to seek the best possible outcome for your case.